RedHatInsights/ai-web-clients/packages/aai-client/README.md

 ### Streaming-Only Support

 The AAI client only supports streaming responses via Server-Sent Events.
-All message sending must include `stream: true` and an `afterChunk` callback.
+All message sending must include `stream: true` and an `handleChunk` callback.

 ### Temporary Conversations